 - Brazil: 80% of cancer deaths in Belo Horizonte recorded at a distance of 500 meters from mobile phone masts

-Radiation from radio antennas exists for many years and we are fine.
-Why are the lower power cell phone masts etc dangerous?
+Radiation from radio antennas has existed for many years and we have been fine.
+Why are the lower power cell phone masts etc. dangerous?

-1. Today we receive a much larger amount of radiation from cell phone masts Broadcasting antennas are usually situated on hills in non-urban areas and therefore, although emit with more power, their signal reaches us faint.
+1. Today we receive a much larger amount of radiation from cell phone masts Broadcasting antennas are usually situated on hills in non-urban areas and therefore although they emit with more power, their signal only reaches us faintly.

-Research in 2000 in Sweden showed that emissions from radio and tv broadcasting antennas were only 13% of wireless radiation in the suburbs and 1% in city centers .
+Research in 2000 in Sweden showed that emissions from radio and tv broadcasting antennas were only responsible for 13% of the wireless radiation in the suburbs and 1% in city centers .

 2. The radiation emitted by cell phone masts, Wi-Fi etc have a more aggravating waveform

-GSMK The digital square waveform comprising of high intensity pulses is considered biologically more powerful than the older analog sinusoidal waveform.
+GSMK The digital square waveform consisting of high intensity pulses is considered biologically more powerful than the older analog sinusoidal waveform.

 The conclusion of the Panel BioInitiative Working Group , which took into account more than 2000 surveys on the subject of electromagnetic radiation was that: